kergoth/dotfiles/mercurial/extensions/evolve/docs/evolve-good-practice.rst

 There is no descent conflict detection and handling right now.
 Rewriting other people's changesets guarantees that you will get conflicts.
-Communicate with your fellow developers before trying to touch other people's work (which is a good pratice in any case).
+Communicate with your fellow developers before trying to touch other people's work (which is a good practice in any case).

 Using multiple branches will help you to achieve this goal.